 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school and have been adapted as appropriate in light of the current COVID-19 pandemic:
+These together will make up the suite of policies to safeguard and promote the welfare of children in this school

-- · Accessibility Plan.
+- Accessibility Plan.

-- Anti-Bullying revised for 2020-2021.
+- Anti-Bullying revised for 2022-2023

 - Attendance Policy.

 - Behaviour Principles Written Statement.

 - Equality.

 - Central Record of Recruitment and Vetting Checks.

-- · Complaints' Procedure Statement.
+- Complaints' Procedure Statement.

-- Cyber-bullying.
+- Cyber-bullying and Harmful online challenges.

-E-Safety Policy.
+- E-Safety Policy.

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

-- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan) ☐ Health and Safety Disability Equality Action Plan.
+- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan)

+- Health and Safety Disability Equality Action Plan.

-- · Home-school Agreement Document.
+- Home-school Agreement Document.

-- Knife Crime Policy (new from July 2019)

-- Peer on Peer Abuse- Sexual violence and sexual harassment between children in schools and colleges, and response to 'upskirting'.
+- Child on Child Abuse- Sexual violence and sexual harassment and response to 'upskirting'.

 - Physical intervention/positive handling.

 - Register of Pupil Attendance.

 - School Access Policy.

 - School Behaviour.

+- Knife Crime Guidance 2021 (cross authority and in the process of being revised for September 2022).

-- Knife Crime Protocol 2019 (multi-agency).
-New: Relationships, Sex and Health Education (KCSiE 2020 Paragraph 94).
+- Relationships, Sex and Health Education (KCSiE paragraphs 130 and 131).

-New: Mental and Physical Health (KCSiE Part One paragraph 4 paragraphs 34 to 40 and paragraphs 113 to 116).
+- Mental and Physical Health (KCSiE 2022 paragraphs 20, 45 to 47, 164, 170, 170 to 180).

-- Special Educational Needs. - CRB Use of Reasonable Force Policy/ Guidance. - Staff Behaviour (Code of Conduct policy). - Staff Discipline Conduct and Grievance (procedures for addressing). - · School information published on a website. - Visitors and VIP Policy. - Whistle Blowing Policy. - New: Guidance for NSPCC helpline and usage (KCSiE 2020 paragraph 70; when to call the police guidance from the NSPCC).
+- Special Educational Needs.

+- CRB Use of Reasonable Force Policy/ Guidance.

+- Staff Behaviour (Code of Conduct policy).

+- Staff Discipline Conduct and Grievance (procedures for addressing).

+- School information published on a website.

+- Visitors and VIP Policy.

+- Whistle Blowing Policy.

+- Guidance for NSPCC helpline and usage (KCSiE 2022 paragraph 77; when to call the police guidance from the NSPCC).